Hong Kong’s Linked Exchange Rate System is a Currency Board system with the following features:

 Under the Currency Board system,

-- The Monetary Base is fully backed by foreign reserves, and all changes in the Monetary Base are fully matched by corresponding changes in foreign reserves held in the Exchange Fund at a fixed exchange rate.
+- The Monetary Base is fully backed by US dollar assets, and all changes in the Monetary Base are fully matched by corresponding changes in US dollar assets held in the Exchange Fund at a fixed exchange rate.

 - The HKMA provides Convertibility Undertakings (CUs), under which the HKMA commits to sell Hong Kong dollars upon request by banks at the strong-side CU of HK$7.75 per US dollar, and to buy Hong Kong dollars upon request by banks at the weak-side CU of HK$7.85 per US dollar.